London's Heathrow airport braced for Olympics exodus

 BAA believes baggage handling will be its main challenge with athletes expected to leave with more than three bags per person, including oversized sports equipment.

-BAA, owned by Spanish infrastructure group Ferrovial, said the departing athletes would be treated to a special London-themed send-off after being clapped into each terminal by a guard of honor made up of Heathrow volunteers.
+BAA, owned by Spanish infrastructure group Ferrovial (FER.MC), said the departing athletes would be treated to a special London-themed send-off after being clapped into each terminal by a guard of honour made up of Heathrow volunteers.

 "Olympic departures present a fresh challenge with new facilities like the Games terminal being used for the first time.
 We have been preparing for seven years to deliver a farewell of which the whole country can be proud," BAA chief executive Colin Matthews said.